Plants offer "protein" too

 The body digests the amino acids from our foods (both plant and animal source) and combines them to create protein molecules.
 Protein is necessary for many vital functions.
 Most notably, it's important for growth and repair of our body tissues.
 Protein basically “constructs” us; our bones, hair, teeth, fingernails, etc. And protein is necessary to create several components vital for our bodies to function, like antibodies, enzymes, and hormones.

 Regarding our diet, there are two types of protein; complete and incomplete.
-Meat and other animal sources of food are considered complete proteins, as they offer all nine essential amino acids in proper proportions.
+Meat and other animal food sources are considered complete proteins, as they offer all nine essential amino acids in proper proportions.
 Incomplete proteins are foods of plant origin.
 This is because some plants may be missing one of the essential amino acids or may not offer adequate amounts of certain amino acids.
 However, that doesn't mean plants can't provide enough of the essential amino acids we need to meet our protein needs.
 A diet of a wide variety of plant foods can easily ensure this.
 Only those who stick to eating the same limited choice of foods every day – with very little variety – will risk a deficiency in an amino acid (and other nutrients as well).

 In the past, those eating little or no "meat" believed in combining plant foods at each meal to create a complete protein.
 This was referred to as “complementing proteins”.